Riddle drum: "Riddling" and musical parallels across the British Isles

 The English term “riddle drum” is tied in with the agricultural process.
 In England, winnowing corn is colloquially called "Riddling", and until the 20th century winnowing sieves were made by stretching an animal skin across a wooden hoop.
 Holes were then burnt into the skin at close intervals of appropriate size for the corn to be sieved (barley, wheat) and were known as riddle sieves.

-There are similar surviving examples of Riddle Sieves from Scotland, France, Bulgaria, the Ottoman Empire and Nepal,in some countries such as Scotland they were used as musical instruments.
+There are similar surviving examples of Riddle Sieves from Scotland, France, Bulgaria, the Ottoman Empire and Nepal, in some countries such as Scotland they were used as musical instruments.

 In Cornwall, riddle drums were called crowdy crawn.
 John Davey of Zennor (1812–1891), one of the last people with some traditional knowledge of the Cornish language, describes "a wooden hoop covered with sheep-skin, used for taking up corn.
 Sometimes used as a tambourine, then called crowdy-crawn."
 “Crowdy” in the Cornish language means, "fiddle playing" and “crawn” means "animal skin".

 Riddle Sieves were used in Ireland and were called, "riddles," or "English sieves".
-The Irish bodhrán drum is distinct from English riddle drums but also made of goatskin and sometimes associated with the "riddling" of corn.
+The Irish bodhrán drum is identical to the English riddle drum, also made of goatskin and sometimes associated with the "riddling" of corn.